-The recipe recipe_zmnam.yml can be used to evaluate the representation of the Northern Annular Mode (NAM, e.g., Wallace, 2000) in climate simulations, using reanalysis datasets as reference.
+The recipe recipe_zmnam.yml can be used to evaluate the representation of Annular Modes (AM, e.g., Wallace, 2000) in climate simulations, using reanalysis datasets as reference.

 The calculation is based on the "zonal mean algorithm" of Baldwin and Thompson (2009), and is alternative to pressure based or height-dependent methods.